What the goat is going on?

-Ten goats from Twin Willow Ranch in Milan, MI, are happily clearing and eating poison ivy and buckthorn on two of Gallup's islands from June 6th until June 27th.
-This pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.
+Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands.
+This was a pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.
+The goats have come back every year since 2019 for touch ups and new jobs.
+We continue to monitor the effectiveness and evaluate this strategy.

-Click the picture below to read the goats' biographies and learn a little more about our new temporary staff!
+Click the picture below to read the goats' biographies and learn a little more about our 2019 goat team.

 Pilot Program Fact Sheet